Gilmok/UWNHRando/README.md

  - Randomize port market types, shipyard types, specialty good and graphical tileset (a.k.a. "culture")

 Known issues:
  - Junk may appear at the top of the in-game minimap.
+The latest version significantly reduces this.
  - There is a (very) minimal chance that ports may be placed in an inaccessible location.
  - The game may softlock if you change the graphical tileset ("Culture") of capitals.
  - Randomizing the map may make the game impossible to beat.